Log Calabi-Yau mirror symmetry and non-archimedean disks: Structure constants

 \subsection{disks with cycle supported on $1$-strata}

-Our principal interest is in structure disks, see \cref{def:structuredisk}, but most of the analysis does not require the completion of the disk to a rational curve, so we work in the context of \cref{def:iostrop}.
-In particular we have a projective snc compactification $U \subset Y$.
+Our principal interest is in structure disks, see \cref{def:structuredisk}, but most of the analysis does not require the completion of the disk to a rational curve, so we work in the context of \cref{def:iostrop}, for $U \subset Y$ defined as in \cref{ass:basicsetup}.

-We will say that a spine $h\colon \Gamma \to \oSk(U)$ is transverse to $\Sigma_{(Y,D)}$ if it satisfies \cref{def:transverse}, but with walls being just the codim one cones of this dual fan.
+We will say that a spine $h\colon \Gamma \to \oSk(U)$ is transverse to $\Sigma_{(\bbY,\bbD)}$ if it satisfies \cref{def:transverse}, but with walls being just the codim one cones of this dual fan.

-\begin{definition} Let $h\colon \Gamma \to \oSk(U)$ be a balanced spine, with $h(\Gamma \setminus B) \subset \Sk^{\sm}(U)$ in the affine structure of \cref{sec:integeraffine}), transverse to $\Sigma_{(Y,D)}$.
+\begin{definition} Let $h\colon \Gamma \to \oSk(U)$ be a balanced spine, with $h(\Gamma \setminus \Bnd) \subset \Sk^{\sm}(U)$ in the affine structure of \cref{sec:integeraffine}), transverse to $\Sigma_{(\bbY,\bbD)}$.
 Then there is an associated cycle supported on the $1$-skeleton of $D$: